 If you need a slightly longer length of GearTrack, the Entryway GearTrack Pack is one of my favorites.
 It’s got a 3′ pre-cut length of GearTrack rail.

-I use mine to mount a Gladiator RTA Cabinet, but it’s great for hanging brooms, dustpans, or anything you want to quickly grab before heading out.
+I use mine to mount a Gladiator RTA Cabinet.
+Still, it’s great for hanging brooms, dustpans, or anything you want to quickly grab before heading out.

 Sports GearTrack Pack

 The Sports GearTrack Pack and the Sports Caddy GearTrack Pack below are very similar.
-The major difference being the size of the mesh basket.
+The major difference is the size of the mesh basket.

 The Sports GearTrack Pack has a smaller, 24″ mesh basket and three different hooks.
-Go with this one if you want to store small sports equipment (baseball or tennis ball size).
+If you want to store small sports equipment (baseball or tennis ball size), go with this.

 - 1 Four foot GearTrack channel